PCIC: Cylindrical Volume Moment Calculation and Interface Reconstruction for Sub-Grid Modeling in Volume of Fluid Methods: Third Contribution to the Volume Moments

 and $\boldsymbol{\mathcal{E}}$ is the vector given as

 with

-As in~\cite{Evrard2023}, we resort to the Taylor series expansion of $\smash{\boldsymbol{\mathcal{B}}^{(3)}}$ to order $40$ for $w \in [0.35,1.7]$ so as to avoid introducing significant round-off errors when $w$ is in the vicinity of $1$.
-This implementation has been used for producing the results presented in \Cref{sec:tests}. \endgroup
+As in \citet{Evrard}, the Taylor series expansion of $\smash{\boldsymbol{\mathcal{B}}^{(3)}}$ to order $40$ is used for $w \in [0.35,1.7]$ so as to avoid introducing significant round-off errors when $w$ is in the vicinity of $1$.
+This implementation has been employed for producing the results presented in Sections~\ref{Results1} and \ref{Results2}. \endgroup